Cortisone Injection (cont.)

 - "I've always heard that cortisone injections are painful?
 Are they?"

-How are cortisone injections of a joint given?
+How are cortisone injections of soft tissues given?

 Viewers share their comments